gazebosim/design/gui_interactions.md

 * **References**
 * **User stories**

-Visualization of entiites other than visuals, such as collisions, joints, sensors, lights, etc.
+Visualization of entities other than visuals, such as collisions, joints, sensors, lights, etc.

 Similar to Gazebo-classic, these can be reachable from a context menu.